notwaldorf/notwaldorf.github.com/_posts/2014-04-22-static-initializers.markdown

 ---
 But only if your family is code.

-So this is a bit of a terrible blog post because a) it's about a really obscure atrocity that happens in C++ (as opposed to the other atrocities that happen in C++ on the regs) and b) there's not enough funnies in the world to make up for it.
+So this is a bit of a terrible blog post because a) it's about a really obscure atrocity that happens in C++ (as opposed to the common atrocities that happen in C++ on the regs) and b) there are not enough funnies in the world to make up for it.
 I recommend skipping it if you've just eaten, are feeling light-headed, or don't want to make eye contact with C++.
 As a general policy, you should probably never make eye contact with C++.
 It can smell fear.

 ## Programmer, meet static initializers
 We're going to be talking about static class objects, or objects defined in a global/unnamed namespace, such as these fellas: